-Today, a reader is offering an outside perspective on how to reduce costs when it comes to entertainment based technology.
+Today, a reader is offering an outside perspective on how to reduce cost of entertainment based technology.

 Ever since I away from my parents’ house, I knew I wanted to keep the cost of entertainment to a bare minimum.
 My parents were the techie-type that would go out of their way to purchase new gadgets, T.V.s, and all others just to keep up with the marketplace.
 I, on the other hand, wanted to get the maximum bang for my buck.
 What I started doing was truly looking at the cost of technology and figuring out whether it offered a substantial return on investment.
 My line of thinking was that if I didn’t get enough entertainment-per-dollar then it needed to either be ousted or sourced through a new solution.

 That was a few years ago.
 Since then, I’ve learned a few things (and have converted my parents to this type of logical tech lifestyle).
 Here are some of the actions I have taken that have cut the cost of technology: